syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: X.X.X.X in the above code corresponds to the correct version number of the Essential Studio version that you are currently using._
+   N> X.X.X.X in the above code corresponds to the correct version number of the Essential Studio version that you are currently using._

 3. Data Files-If you have .xml, .mdb, or other data files, ensure that they have sufficient security permission.
 Authenticated users should have full control over the files and the directories in order to give ASP.NET code, enough permission to open the file during runtime.